Insights, Tips, and Tales

 These tips are great starting points, but if you miss even one, the infestation starts all over again.

-Waynes has a 30-step bed bug treatment process to target and remove any evidence of bed bugs in every room of your home.
+Waynes has an extensive bed bug treatment process to target and remove any evidence of bed bugs in every room of your home.
 Our Service Professionals evaluate the extent of the problem and are thorough in treating every potentially infected service.

 If you think you might have a bed bug problem, don’t wait!
 Contact us here or call us today at 866WAYNES1.